-The Certification Body "Climate and Energy" has been ordered by Usina Colombo S/A S/A - Açúcar e Álcool to to perform a validation of the above mentioned project.
+The Certification Body "Climate and Energy" has been ordered by Companhia Energética Santa Elisa to perform a validation of the above mentioned project.

-Using a risk based approach the validation of this project has been performed by document reviews and on-site inspection, audits at the locations of the project and interviews at the offices of the project developer and the project owner.
+Using a risk based approach; the validation of this project has been performed by document reviews and on-site inspection, audits at the locations of the project and interviews at the offices of the project developer and the project owner.

 The review of the project design documentation and the subsequent follow-up interviews have provided TÜV SÜD with sufficient evidence to determine the fulfilment of stated criteria.
-In our opinion, the project meets all relevant UNFCCC requirements for the CDM under the condition that a written Letter of Approval will be issued by DNA of involved parties.
-By the time we will receive the LoA TÜV SÜD will recommend the project for registration by the CDM Executive Board.
+In our opinion, the project meets all relevant UNFCCC requirements for the CDM under the condition that a written Letter of Approval will be issued by the Brazilian DNA.